Jaidon-Smith/jaidon-smith.github.io/_posts/2021-02-23-preparing-japanese-audio-datasets.md

 toc: true
 toc_sticky: true
 ---
-> Note: The purpose of this post is as a personal reflection and not as a tutorial
+> Note: The purpose of this post is as a personal reflection and not as a tutorial.

 [These datasets to be used with TensorFlow are available here.](https://github.com/Jaidon-Smith/public_datasets)